 Spring break is around the corner and a lot of high school juniors are planning on their college visits over this period.
 In fact, it is highly suggested by school advisors and admission officers that students use college visits as part of their preparation for application.
-How can you maximize your college visits?
+If you are planning college visits for spring break, how can you maximize your college visits?

 Make a College Visit List and Plan Ahead

 To put together a realistic and efficient list of colleges for your visit, consider the following factors: your target schools and their level of importance to you; budget and duration of the entire tour; and relative distance between school locations.
+You’ll also want a checklist of things to do and see while you’re there.
 After you have the list of schools you plan on visiting, check out each school’s admission page online for the dates and times of school tours and information sessions.
 You can usually sign up directly, or call the admission office to talk about scheduling options.

 When to Visit